 An overview of visceral fat and powerful ways to reduce it

 Visceral fat is a kind of fat that surrounds the vital organs in the abdomen.
-Visceral fat builds due to excess calorie consumption, stress, increased consumption of saturated fat, genetics and lack of sleep.
+Visceral fat builds up due to excess calorie consumption, stress, increased consumption of saturated fat, genetics, and lack of sleep.
 A healthy amount of this fat is required to protect vital organs and provide insulation.
-However, an increased amount of visceral fat can raise your risk of different health conditions such as high cholesterol, heart disease and diabetes etc.
+However, an increased amount of visceral fat can raise your risk of different health conditions such as high cholesterol, heart disease, diabetes, etc.

 Causes of visceral fat

 A study showed that individuals who performed exercise for a year were successfully able to lower belly fat gain compared to those individuals who did not exercise.
-They in fact saw 25% rise in belly fat.
+They saw a 25% rise in belly fat.

 Excessive intake of alcohol is associated with an increase in visceral fat

-During stressful situations, stress hormone called as cortisol is created by the adrenal glands.
+During stressful situations, a stress hormone called cortisol is created by the adrenal glands.
 Stress further causes overeating and hence excess calories are stored as fat in the belly.

-Sugar contributes to an increase in belly fat which is also a leading cause for health conditions such as diabetes, blood pressure etc.
+Sugar contributes to an increase in belly fat which is also a leading cause of health conditions such as diabetes, blood pressure, etc.